grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/README.md

 ### Profiling methodologies

 Java applications can be profiled via Pyroscope using three methodologies.
-The example emphasizes the first method, showcasing the attachment of the Pyroscope profiler as a `javaagent`.
+The example showcases the the Pyroscope profiler as a `javaagent` to a running process, initializing the profiler at application startup without source code modifications or extra dependencies.
+Manage configuration using Java parameters or environment variables.

 Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.

-The three methodologies are as follows:

-1. **Java Agent** (this example): Attach the Pyroscope profiler as a `javaagent` to a running process, initializing the profiler at application startup without source code modifications or extra dependencies.
-Manage configuration using Java parameters or environment variables.

-2. **OTel Integration** ([docs](https://grafana.com/docs/pyroscope/next/configure-client/trace-span-profiles/java-span-profiles/)): Utilize the OTel integration as an extension to `otel-java-instrumentation`, in conjunction with `opentelemetry-javaagent` to link java profiles with trace spans.
-This method is suitable for applications already using OpenTelemetry.

-3. **Direct Dependency** ([docs](https://grafana.com/docs/pyroscope/next/configure-client/language-sdks/java/)): Integrate Pyroscope directly within your application's code to allow dynamic profiler management.

 ### Grafana Agent and async-profiler